osuosl/cs312-demo/README.md

-# CS312 Continuous Integration Demo
+# CS312 Demo Repository

-This repo is solely for demonstrating linting with Travis CI, and can otherwise be ignored
+This repository is for demonstrations for the Oregon State University CS 312 class.